AndreiDev/quest-auto-generate-image/README.md

-# quest-template
+# robocrop

 ## Quest Details
-#### title:
+#### title: Robocrop
-#### level:
+#### level: beginner
-#### skills:
+#### skills: backend
-#### dependencies:
+#### dependencies: docker_localsetup

 ## Overview
-Explain what the quest is about and describe the main task the user needs to perform in this quest.
+This quest is similar to gettingstarted (fixing a bug) - the backend-API part. if no image found on API, we want the user to generate the image from DALL-E.

 ## Outline
 Describe each step in the quest.
-- Step 1 [step id]:
-- Step 2 [step id]:
-- ...
+- Step 1 [robocrop_api_key]: signup to DALL-E, create an API key and paste the first 5 characters of the key on Snack
+- Step 2 [robocrop_use_api]: use DALL-E API to generate an image for the product (checking that the user didn't add the private key inside the PR)

 ## Textbook solution
-For each step, describle all actions the user needs to perform to complete the step, including links to PRs as they would need to be written to pass checks.
-Before submitting your quest for review, test your quest in snack and check the instructions you wrote.
-Make sure that by following these instructions, you are able to successfully complete the quest.
 ### Instructions for completing the quest:
-#### Step 1 [step id]:
+#### Step 1 [robocrop_api_key]:
-- Learning Objective:
+- Learning Objective: Setting up DALL-E and getting an API key
 - Narrative:
 - Instructions:
-- How do users pass to the next step:
+- How do users pass to the next step: paste the first 5 characters of the API key
 - Hints:
+ - Visit https://beta.openai.com/docs/quickstart to get learn more about the DALL-E API
+ - Generate your API key at https://beta.openai.com/account/api-keys

-#### Step 2 [step id]:
+#### Step 2 [robocrop_use_api]:
-- Learning Objective:
+- Learning Objective: learning how to use 3rd party API
 - Narrative:
 - Instructions:
-- How do users pass to the next step:
+- How do users pass to the next step: use DALL-E API to generate an image
 - Hints:
-...
+ - Try to call the DALL-E API when creating a new product without a product image